 Transporting gas is a day-to-day essential service.
 Pipelines are largely out of sight and mostly out of mind, but when repairs are needed or pipes need to be upgraded, we have to dig up roads or footpaths.
-When upgrading pipes or installing a new connection, we can plan the roadworks in advance, but when safety is at stake we must respond quickly and efficiently, and this may mean having to carry out streetworks at very short notice.
+When upgrading pipes or installing a new connection, we can plan the roadworks in advance, but when safety is at stake we must respond quickly and efficiently, and this may mean having to carry out streetworks at very short notice or at night.

 We are sorry about the inconvenience caused and thank road users for their patience while essential emergency works are carried out.

 Friday 7 December - A259 Eastbourne Road, Seaford

 From 9am on Monday 10 December, we'll be carrying out urgent repairs to our gas network in Eastbourne Road.

 Our engineers will be working to fix our gas main at its junction with Sheep Pen Lane, Sutton Road and Alfriston Road.

 To ensure everyone's safety, we'll need to install temporary traffic lights around our work area.
 We'll be manually operating these traffic lights during peak hours to manage traffic flow on this busy route.